spaceml-org/Lightning-Severe-Weather/README.md

 pip install -e .
 ```

+## Data
+Geostationary Lightning Mapper L2 data is available...
+We created gridded GLM data using the `glmtools` package available here: https://github.com/deeplycloudy/glmtools.
+We created full CONUS grids using the following commands:...

+The grids used for this work can be found here:...
+Those are available here:...

 # Reproducing results
 The results can be reproducing by running the Colab notebook.

+We created timeseries of quantites from gridded GLM data (`src/generate_timeseries.py`) for tornado, hail, and null events.
+Those timeseries serve as the input into ROCKET (`src/...`).

 # License
 See `License`.